-Explanatory: Procurement of consultants, personnel and tools to collect and analyze university intellectual property assets.
+Explanatory: Procurement of consultants, personnel, and tools to collect

-OBJECTIVE M: By FY 2027, Institutional Advancement will interface with the Dean of the School of Agriculture and Applied Sciences, and the Administrator for

-Title III and Sponsored Programs to leverage state funding sources for the Small Farm and Agribusiness Development Center to attract additional funding.
+OBJECTIVE M: By FY 2028, Institutional Advancement will interface with the Dean of the School of Agriculture and Applied Sciences, and the Provost to leverage state funding sources for the University's agricultural extension service and outreach programs. to attract additional funding.

 M.1.
-STRATEGY: Include a request for and actively pursue increased or matching funding of the Small Farm and Agribusiness Development Center loan program in the university's annual state legislative agenda.
+STRATEGY: Include a request for and actively pursue increased or matching funding for the university's agricultural extension service and outreach programs in the university's annual state legislative agenda.

-Output: Increased or matched funding of 50% of

-50% for the Small Farm and Agribusiness and Agribusiness Development Center.
+Output: Increased or matched funding of 50% for the Extension and outreach programs and services.